 Smoked Salmon Picnic and Hot Drinks

-After exploring by kayak, hungry kayakers are welcomed back on board the mother-ship with hot drinks and a picnic of Ketchikan's finest smoked silver salmon.
-Our Orcas Cove Select smoked salmon is caught by local fishing vessels and smoked at the Silver Lining Cannery in downtown Ketchikan.
+After exploring by kayak, hungry kayakers are welcomed back on board the mothership with hot drinks and a picnic of Ketchikan's finest smoked silver salmon.
+Our Orcas Cove Select smoked salmon is caught and smoked in Alaska.
 Many of our guests tell us that it is the best smoked salmon they have ever tasted!

 How to Book and Cancellation Policies

 Book early!
 With only 6 guests per tour space fills quickly.
 Tours may be reserved online or over the phone at 1-800-287-1607.